sindresorhus/is-reachable/readme.md

 ## Related

+- [is-all-reachable](https://github.com/kikobeats/is-all-reachable) - Check if a list of hosts servers are all recheable.
-- [is-online](https://github.com/sindresorhus/is-online) - Check if the internet connection is up
+- [is-online](https://github.com/sindresorhus/is-online) - Check if the internet connection is up.

 ## License